-- 1) ship and aircraft equipment produced by virtue of the protected industrial design and serving exclusively for the functioning of ships or aircrafts registered in another country, when they are temporarily on the territory of Montenegro; - 2) Import of spare parts and accessories to Montenegro, for ships and aircraft repair purposes.
+1) equipment of ships and aircrafts registered in another country, when these temporarily residing in Montenegro.

+2) Import of spare parts and accessories to Montenegro, for ships and aircraft repair purposes under item 1 of this paragraph;

+3) execution of repairs of ships and aircrafts as referred in item 1 of this paragraph.